-The version of the ontology you wish to extract from NCBO bioportal has a unique 5-digit id.
+The ontology you wish to extract from NCBO bioportal has a unique acronym.
 The extraction tool refers to this as the 'ontology id'.
-NCBO bioportal also has a 4-digit 'virtual id'.
-This IS NOT the id used by the extraction tool.
 The document titled "NCBO Extraction Overview" gives details on how to find this id.

 As an example: